Changes in merge requests

 3. To hide the file browser, select Show file browser or press F again.

-Files with many changes are collapsed to improve performance.
-GitLab displays the message: Some changes are not shown.
+GitLab collapses files with many changes to improve performance, and displays the message: Some changes are not shown.
 To view the changes for that file, select Expand file.

 Collapse generated files